NatBat92/drf-api/README.md

 ## Introduction

 The Guild Wars forum is a place for people who love the Guild Wars franchise.
-Users can post their reviews to the community, follow other users, like posts, favourite posts, comment on posts, and contact the admin. should they wish to report inappropriate posts/comments or delete their account.
+Users can post their reviews to the community, follow other users, like and favourite posts and comment on posts made by other users.
+Users can also contact the administrator, should they wish to report inappropriate posts/comments or delete their account.

-This repository holds the Django Rest Framework (DRF) API database for the ReactJS frontend part of the project.
+This repository holds the Django Rest Framework (DRF) API database for the ReactJS front-end part of the project.

 ![Image showing the website's responsiveness on different screens](docs/am-i-reponsive-image.png)